 Planting a variety of early-season flowering annuals, perennials, and shrubs also promotes plant diversity in your garden.

-There has been strong evidence that increasing plant diversity in landscapes helps with attracting pollinators, weed and pest suppression, as well as increase crop and forage yield, depending on what you are growing.
+There has been strong evidence that increasing plant diversity in landscapes helps with attracting pollinators, weed and organic pest suppression, as well as increase crop and forage yield, depending on what you are growing.